 The other project with a direct impact to SR-91 is the \$120 million Santa Ana Regional Interceptor (SARI) sewer trunk line relocation.
 The existing SARI line is within the Santa Ana River floodplain and was in jeopardy of failure due to scour from the potential increased flood releases by the aforementioned Corps project.
+This project was completed in 2014.

-In order to relocate the proposed 48-inch diameter SARI line outside of the floodplain, which is immediately adjacent to SR-91, Caltrans highway R/W was relinquished to the Orange County Flood Control District (OCFCD) for location of the SARI line.
-SR-91 project teams have coordinated with the OCFCD, Caltrans, and other federal, regional, and local agencies in order to accommodate planned SR-91 improvements within the remaining State R/W subsequent to relinquishment.
-This project completed the construction phase in mid-2014.
+SR-91 project teams have coordinated with the Corps, Orange County Flood Control District, Caltrans, and other federal, regional, and local agencies in order to accommodate planned SR-91 improvements adjacent to the Santa Ana River.